Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Introduction

 Lastly, we would like to acknowledge the work of \cite{forien22}, who consider a model very similar to ours (but without explicit vaccination), derive rigorously the scaling limit of the epidemic, and give criteria for the existence and asymptotic stability of an endemic equilibrium.
 We emphasize that, despite the striking similarities, the two models were formulated independently and most of the results presented in our work were obtained before that in \cite{forien22} were made available.
 Moreover, the main aim of our work is to draw public health insights from our model, letting sometimes mathematical rigour aside, whereas that of \cite{forien22} is mathematically much more accomplished and is targeted to an audience of probabilists.
 We believe that the two approaches offer complementary perspectives on the problem of waning immunity and endemicity.

 The rest of this article is organized as follows.
 We start by describing our stochastic model and its large population size limit in Section~\ref{S:methods}.
 Then, in Section~\ref{S:publichealth}, we study the long-time behavior of the limiting equations and provide a simple criterion for the existence of an endemic equilibrium.
-In the final two sections, we examine the dependence of this criterion on the vaccination parameters to draw some public health insights from our model.
+In the following two sections, we examine the dependence of this criterion on the vaccination parameters to draw some public health insights from our model.
 We start with a general discussion in Section~\ref{S:impactVac}, and consider two more specific applications in Section~\ref{S:twoGroups}, which require us to make a straightforward extension of our model to multiple groups.
+The well-posedness of the main PDE, introduced in Section~\ref{S:methods}, is proved in Section~\ref{sec:PDE}.
+Finally, a discussion on the model, the hypotheses and results is provided in Section~\ref{sec:discussion}.